Women’s health

 We appointed two public contributors to our Working Group and supported them to contribute to the Group’s plan to improve services in Bristol, North Somerset and South Gloucestershire.

-Our work to improve outcomes for women from inclusion health groups will be informed by engagement and co-design of services with people from these groups.
+Our work to improve outcomes for women from inclusion health groups was informed by engagement and co-design of services with people from these groups.

-Primary Care Network (PCN) plan involve engagement with their local communities to help ensure that the changes they make to women’s health services in their area meet the needs of local people.
+Some of the Primary Care Network (PCN) plans involved engagement with their local communities to help ensure that the changes they make to women’s health services in their area meet the needs of local people.

 For more information, contact the team via the Bristol, North Somerset and South Gloucestershire Women’s Health email bnssg.womenshealth@nhs.net